 Breaking the Rules

-Now how would this apply to you?
+Understanding the basics of brand design will help you not only know how to apply the rules, but when to break them.
 One of the most common instances where people break their traditional branding guidelines is for holidays and other special occasions.

 Another instance is maybe you want to launch a limited edition Earth Day jewelry line as a fundraiser - then you could change your branding to green to help it stand out compared to your other items.
 Apple does a great job with their (PRODUCT)RED line in which proceeds are donated to HIV/AIDS programs.
 Even when they only sold products in black, white, and silver, their (PRODUCT)RED products were colored red to help them stand out as a special line.